 Were you injured on someone else’s property?

-People who’ve been welcomed onto a premises have a reasonable expectation that they will be safe from harm while there.
-When you get hurt on someone else's property—especially as a result of improper maintenance, negligent supervision, or inadequate security—the property owner or agent may be liable for your injuries.
+People who have been welcomed onto a premises have a reasonable expectation that they will be safe from harm while there.
+When you get hurt on someone else’s property—especially as a result of improper maintenance, negligent supervision, or inadequate security—the property owner or agent may be liable for your injuries.

 Premises liability claims can include accidents due to:

 - Animal attacks